 Search online for great used car deals.
 You really do not have to visit an actual car dealer.
 Instead, look on eBay, Craigslist and your local classified ads.
 You will avoid high-pressure tactics from dealerships, and you may be able to save a lot more money.

 Salespeople simply want to maximize their profit.
 It seems obvious, but this point can get lost in the face of a good salesperson.
 Don’t be thrown by all the potential add-ons.
 Good deals can quickly become bad deals in this way.

-Don’t overlook gas mileage.
+Fuel economy should be considered prior to getting a car.
 A car that has good gas mileage may cost a little more to buy, but over five years you will save a lot of money on gas.
-Keep this in mind as you choose a model.
+Think about all of this before choosing a vehicle that fits your budget.

 Make sure you allow time before making a purchase of a car that has been newly released.
 The sooner you try to purchase a vehicle after it is released, the more you can expect to pay.
 In a few months the hype will have died down, and you can find one at a much better price.